jhyun0919/Project_EE394V_SPR2020/README.md

 ### Further Studies (Optional)
 - [ ] Extending the proposed method to AC OPF with non-linear variations.
 - [ ] Trying to get weight mapping between uncertainty realization and constraints through an attention model, such as Transformer [9].
+This will help us to develop tools for operational planning and real-time control.

 ---